ShalevChen/Object-Detection-Model-in-the-field-of-Computer-Vision/README.md

 Video Detection:
 Similarly, users can upload a video file to the project.
 The YOLO model processes each frame of the video to detect and classify objects.
 The output is a video file with bounding boxes and labels on detected objects in each frame.

+Object Recognition:
+The YOLO models are capable of detecting and classifying a variety of objects:
+Pedestrians,Traffic lights,Cars,Bicycles,Trucks,Traffic signs,Animals ,And more

 # Conclusion
 This project demonstrates a powerful application of object detection in images and videos using YOLO models.
 By leveraging Python and essential libraries such as OpenCV, Matplotlib, and Ultralytics YOLO, the project achieves real-time object detection with high accuracy.
 Users can interact with the project by uploading their own images and videos, providing a hands-on experience of modern computer vision techniques.